-Credit Hours: 1-3 Prerequisite: 24 hours in Behavioral Studies or instructor approval
+Credit Hours: 1-3 Prerequisite: 24 hrs.
+Beh.
+Stud. or instr. app.
+Availability: On demand

 CJ 410 Cybercrime

 This course provides an overview of cybercrime and the digital law enforcement practices utilized to respond to them.
 The course will focus on the types and extent of current cybercrime, how the justice system responds to these crimes, the various constitutional protections afforded to computer users, the law and policies that govern cybercrime detection, investigation, prosecution, and related technologies.